solace-fi/solace-docs/docs/dev-docs/sdk-nightly/Tips.md

 A provider is needed to connect to (and make read-only calls) to the blockchain.

-By default, the Fetcher object will use the [Default Provider](https://docs.ethers.io/v5/api/providers/#providers-getDefaultProvider) provided by ethers.js.
+Wherever applicable, our methods and objects will by default use the [Default Provider](https://docs.ethers.io/v5/api/providers/#providers-getDefaultProvider) provided by ethers.js to interact with the blockchain.
 Frequent use of the default provider will result in the following warning message:

 ```